graphprotocol/contracts/packages/issuance/audits/PR1301/TRST-L-6.md

 ## Team Response

-TBD

----

 Resolved by persisting `agreement.payer` from the first `offer()` instead of waiting until `accept()`. `_requirePayer` is replaced by an inline `agreement.payer` check at the `cancel()` call site, reading the persisted address directly without falling back through `rcaOffers`. `_offerUpdate` likewise reads `agreement.payer` instead of decoding the stored RCA bytes on every update offer.
 As a consequence, cancelling a pre-acceptance RCA offer and cancelling a pending RCAU offer are fully independent operations that may be performed in either order — neither path leaves the other unreachable, because the persistent `agreement.payer` continues to authorize the surviving offer.

+## Mitigation Review

+The restructuring of agreement data ensures no offer is orphaned and unreachable.

+---